 Numbers of Porches or Decks

-Your search for a home in Miami should be focused, with a clear idea of what you want and what you need.
-When you decide on these factors, you can then begin searching through various apartments, condos and houses.
+Your search for a house in Miami should be focused, with a clear idea of what you want and what you need.
+When you decide on these factors, you can then begin searching through various apartments, condos and homes for sale in the specific location in Miami you are looking at.
 There are several resources available to help you with the search, most notably the internet, advertisements, and open houses.
-Hone in on the perfect home by asking as many questions as you need to feel confident in making your choice.
+Hone in on the perfect property by asking as many questions as you need to feel confident in making your choice.

 Are there any association fees?